mresnick/fantasy_football_chat_bot/README.md

      * [Running without Docker](#running-without-docker)
      * [Running the tests](#running-the-tests)

-:cold_sweat::cold_sweat::cold_sweat:

-**All of this look too complicated and confusing?
-Don't know what a "Heroku" is?
-Consider checking out https://www.GameDayBot.com/ where I offer a hosting service and do my best to minimize complexity.**

-:cold_sweat::cold_sweat::cold_sweat:
-## Setting up GroupMe, Discord, or Slack, and deploying app in Heroku
+## Setting up GroupMe, Discord, or Slack

 **Do not deploy 2 of the same bot in the same chat.
 In general, you should let your commissioner do the setup**